Sajanth1/Rare-Variant-Analysis/README.md

 Analysis - all processing and analysis happens here! <br/>
 Covar - prepare your covariate file here <br/>
 Import - download raw vcf or bfile data here <br/>

+## 1. Import
+Option 1: vcf.gz.
+If you have multiple vcf.gz, please order, index and merge them beforehand.
+A template merge script is provided.

+Option 2: bfiles (ie. plink1.9 format or plink2 with --make-bed).

+## 2. Covar

+## 3. Analysis